jacobjiangwei/iOSLinkedObjectSizeMeasureTool/README.md

 5. Select New version link map file
 6. Click start analyse, you will see comparison
 ![](https://github.com/jacobjiangwei/iOSLinkedObjectSizeMeasureTool/blob/master/resources/compareData.png?raw=true)
-7. Optional, Click XLS chart to select a folder to save chart.cvs file.
+7. This is optional, click XLS chart to select a folder to save chart.cvs file.
 Use Excel or Numbers to import cvs, Selct "Tab" as delimiters to finish import, select data, generate 2 line chart, you will have a cool visualized chart showing you are improving or fall back.
 ![](https://github.com/jacobjiangwei/iOSLinkedObjectSizeMeasureTool/blob/master/resources/chart.png?raw=true)